 Our commercial success depends upon our ability to develop, manufacture, market and sell our drug candidates and use our proprietary technologies without infringing the proprietary rights of third parties.
 There is considerable intellectual property litigation in the biotechnology and pharmaceutical industries.
 We may become party to, or threatened with, future adversarial proceedings or litigation regarding intellectual property rights with respect to our drugs and technology, including interference or derivation proceedings before the USPTO.
 Numerous U.S. and foreign issued patents and pending patent applications owned by third parties exist in the fields in which we are developing our drug candidates.
+For example, we are aware of third parties that are pursuing broad claims directed to the use of JAK inhibitors for the treatment of AA.
 Third parties may assert infringement claims against us based on existing patents or patents that may be granted in the future.